Call us: 0800 347 257

 Case notes

-We publish anonymised case notes on our website to provide guidance to consumers and participants about the approach we are likely to take in a particular type of case or highlight some of the different ways in which a complaint can be resolved.
+We publish anonymised case notes on our website to give consumers and participants guidance about the approach we are likely to take in a particular type of case or to highlight some of the different ways that a complaint can be resolved.

 Collection

-When you register as a participant of our scheme, we will collect:
+When you register as a participant of our service, we will collect:

-• Identifying and contact details, including the details of individuals notified as key contacts for communications and complaints of a participant company.
+• identifying and contact details, including the details of individuals notified as key contacts for communications about complaints and other communications.

-We use MailChimp for managing and distributing our email newsletters.
+We use MailChimp to manage and distribute our email newsletters and other bulk email communications.
 MailChimp is based in the United States of America.
-MailChimp manages your information in accordance with its Privacy Policy.
+MailChimp manages your information in accordance with its privacy policy.

-Each email distribution uses up-to-date contact details for our participants and people signing up to receive our newsletters.
-Contact details are deleted by MailChimp following the campaign.
-We monitor the effectiveness of our newsletters using the analytical tools offered by MailChimp that collect information:
+Each email distribution uses up-to-date contact details for our participants and people that have signed up to receive our newsletters.

-• Email client usage – which email account (Gmail, Outlook, Hotmail) was used to open the email
+• Email client usage – which email account (such as Gmail, Outlook, Hotmail) was used to open the email.

-• Regions – Where the email has been opened
+• Regions – Where the email was opened.

-• Bounced – The number of emails that weren’t successful due to an inactive address, DNS failure, or if the recipient’s mailbox was full
+• Bounced – The number of emails that weren’t successful due to an inactive address, domain name system (DNS) failure, or because the recipient’s mailbox was full.

-• Shares – The number of times the newsletter has been shared via email, Facebook or Twitter by subscriber
+• Shares – The number of times the newsletter has been shared via email or social media, such as Facebook and X (formerly called Twitter).

 • Most popular links – The most clicks on any links directing to other websites or information not contained in the email.